gomorpheus/morpheus-docs/_build/html/_sources/administration/integrations/consul.rst.txt

 Consul
 ------

-{morpheus} can integrate with Consul to automatically install the Consul Agent in Client Mode on Instances and configure communication with the Consul host.
+|morpheus| can integrate with Consul to automatically install the Consul Agent in Client Mode on Instances and configure communication with the Consul host.

 Add Consul Integration
 ^^^^^^^^^^^^^^^^^^^^^^